What do we do for service providers?

 - reimburse service provider’s costs to visit families in Inner Regional, Outer Regional, Remote or Very Remote locations

-- administer a complaints handling mechanism for service providers, educators and families
+- administer a complaint handling mechanism for service providers, educators and families

 - provide guidance, resource material and professional development to educators about providing education and care in the family home and working with families with complex needs